 energy & meteo systems successfully concludes project for wind and solar power predictions in Mexico and Central America

-The goal of the project, developed together with the German Corporation for International Cooperation GmbH (GIZ), was to transfer know-how to Mexico and Central America on topics of grid and market integration and fluctuating sources of power input.
-As the expansion of renewable energies is taking formidable steps forward, there was great interest on the part of the grid operators in Mexico (CENACE) and El Salvador (UT) to participate in the project as local partners and benefit from the expertise of the Oldenburg company.
+The project, which was commissioned by the Federal Ministry for Economic Cooperation and Development (BMZ) and implemented by GIZ GmbH as part of the develoPPP.de program, aimed to transfer know-how on grid and market integration of fluctuating energy sources to Mexico and Central America.
+As the expansion of renewable energies is taking formidable steps forward in Central and North America, there was great interest on the part of the grid operators in Mexico (CENACE) and El Salvador (UT) to participate in the project as local partners and benefit from the expertise of the Oldenburg company.

 For energy & meteo systems, this is only the beginning of a long-term invested engagement in Latin America.
-The company has already initiated a further developPPP, placing the application of the Virtual Power Plant in South America at the forefront.
+The company has already initiated a further developPPP.de together with the GIZ, placing the application of the Virtual Power Plant in South America at the forefront.

 left to right: Ingrid de Mendoza (CEO DelSur), Dr. Matthias Lange (CEO energy & meteo systems), Chrystian Celada (EOR), Juan José Orellana (UT), Paul Warner (Ventus), Paolo Cartagena (Neoen)